Luux/ARBSMapDo/README.md

 # ARBSMapDo - Advanced Ranked Beat Saber Map Downloader

+(WIP - some things may still be broken.
+Please help me finding bugs :) )

 *Yet another map downloader tool?
 Who needs this?!?*

 While there are plenty of tools and mods that help downloading playlists, trending maps from score saber and more, their filtering options are kinda limited.
 I wanted a tool with options like "Download 100 new ranked maps that range from 3.5 to 6 star difficulty, have a minimum of 70% positive Votes and a length between 2:00 and 3:30".
 ARBSMapDo allows exactly that.